avolent/avolent.github.io/README.md

 # avolent.github.io
 ## My Github Page

-Future plans are to show case all my projects.
+Just a personal website for fun to track and advertise all my projects.

+Todo:
+[ ] - Projects Section
+[ ] - Skills Section
+[ ] - Education Section
+[ ] - Improve Github links with icon next to heading